 Step 1.
 Create a MultCloud account.
 It’s free of charge.

 Step 2.
 Add OneDrive account.
-In its main console, click Add Cloud Drives in the top menu and select “OneDrive” from the right cloud drive list.
+In its main console, click Add Cloud on the left side and select “OneDrive” from the right cloud drive list.
 Then, just follow the easy guidance to finish adding Google Photos to MultCloud.